Create a Registry Keys and Values using PowerShell

 Powershell script execution result for creating registry keys

-There are several alternative methods for creating or updating registry keys and entries.
+There are several alternative methods for creating or updating registry entries.
 Please find them listed below:

 1. Using the reg add command